How to Make a Pecan Pie (Even If You’ve Never Baked One Before)

 Step-by-Step Instructions

-For the Crust:
+For the Crust

-For the Filling & Assembly:
+For the Filling & Assembly

 Preheat oven: Set your oven to 350°F.

-Pour & bake: Pour the filling into your unbaked pie crust and place it in the preheated oven.
-Bake for 50–60 minutes, or until the center is just set.
+Pour & bake the pie: Pour the filling into the unbaked pie crust and place it in the oven.

 Tips for the Perfect Pecan Pie